atuinsh/atuin/README.md

 ## Community

+### Forum

+Atuin has a community forum, please ask here for help and support: https://forum.atuin.sh/

+### Discord

-Atuin has a community Discord, available [here](https://discord.gg/Fq8bJSKPHh)
+Atuin also has a community Discord, available [here](https://discord.gg/Fq8bJSKPHh)

 # Quickstart